 It is God’s intention to give His royal glory, authority, and power to Christ and through Christ to the brothers of Christ.
 The Divine intention to give the Divine Presence and privileges through Christ to the saints is in the process of being fulfilled.
 This is “that which is perfect.”

 Table of Contents

 THAT WHICH IS PERFECT

-But when that which is perfect is come, then that which is in part shall be done away.
+But when that which is perfect has come, then that which is in part will be done away.
 (I Corinthians 13:10)

 Some day, in the not too distant future, much of what we have known of Christianity and of the world will be done away.
 In its place will stand the Lord Jesus Christ—the Goal of all that God has placed in the churches and in the world.